St Peter's Church, Clayworth: Features

 It is notable for the murals painted by Phoebe Anna Traquair.
+The murals were executed in 1905, and restored in 1996 by Elizabeth Hirst.

 Bells

 There are eight bells in the tower.
 The two smallest were cast by John Taylor of Loughborough in 1998.
 Bells 3 and 4 were cast by the same company in 1951.
 The fifth was cast in 1897 by John Warner and Sons, London.
 The sixth was cast by Daniel Hedderly of Bawtry in 1722.
 The seventh is by George Oldfield I of Nottingham from 1629.
 The tenor is by William Oldfield of Doncaster in 1652.